 Misalignment can have a negative impact on both the health and appearance of your smile.
 In fact, an uneven smile can increase the risk of oral health issues, such as tooth decay, gingivitis, TMJ disorder, and bruxism (teeth grinding).
 To address misalignment, you need orthodontic treatment.
 We actually offer a less visible alternative to braces with Invisalign.
 How does Invisalign differ from braces?

-Treatment begins with the doctor taking detailed impressions of the patient’s smile.
-These impressions are used to create a series of custom-made clear plastic aligners.
-Each day, the patient wears aligners for between 20 and 23 hours, upgrading to a new set around once every two weeks.
-Your smile is corrected over a period of a year to 18 months (depending on the severity of the misalignment.
+Treatment begins with Dr. Rever taking detailed impressions of your smile.
+He will use these impressions to create a series of custom-made clear plastic aligners.
+Each day, the patient will wear the Invisalign aligners for between 20 and 23 hours.
+The patient will upgrade to a new set once every two weeks.
+We usually complete treatment over a period of a year to 18 months (depending on the severity of the misalignment.
 Results may vary).
-Patients can remove the aligners before eating or when brushing & flossing teeth.
+Patients can remove the aligners before eating or when brushing and flossing teeth.
+To learn more, see Invisalign.

 Braces employ metal brackets connected to the front of the teeth and connected with an archwire.
-Using tension, the teeth are gradually repositioned, typically over a period of 18 months to 2 years.
+Using tension, the braces gradually reposition the teeth, typically over a period of 18 months to 2 years.
 We can use this option to address much more serious malocclusion.

 Which is Right for Me?